-New legislation implementing the latest agreement on recruitment of foreign labour which was passed in Parliament under the former Government entered into force on January 1, 2015.
-The main purpose of the reform was to simplify the access to hire highly skilled international labour and to tighten rules regarding foreign labour that does not require a high level of qualifications.
+Legislation implementing the latest agreement on recruitment of foreign labour which was passed in Parliament under the former Government entered into force on January 1, 2015.
+The main purpose of the political agreement was to simplify the access to hire highly skilled international labour and to tighten rules regarding foreign labour that does not require a high level of qualifications.

-Since then, the Danish People's Party (Dansk Folkeparti), the Social Democrats (Socialdemokraterne) and the Socialist People's Party (Socialistisk Folkeparti) have submitted draft bills to repeal the Greencard scheme and to introduce changes to the Pay Limit scheme.
+Since then, the Danish People's Party (Dansk Folkeparti), the Social Democrats (Socialdemokraterne) and the Socialist People's Party (Socialistisk Folkeparti) have submitted draft bills to repeal the Green card scheme and to introduce a tightening of the Pay Limit scheme.
 These bills were passed in Parliament by a majority outside the current government and entered into force on 10 June 2016.